Iowa Utilities Board approves Cardinal-Hickory Creek transmission line project

 Under Iowa law, the companies have two years to at least partially construct the lines or face potential revocation of the franchise, unless they apply for and receive an extension.

 The transmission line would continue into Wisconsin.
-Regulators there already approved their end of the plan in September 2019.

-Iowa's regulators held public meetings on the issue during December 2019.
-Landowners in the area have expressed concerns about the impact of the project in the past, along with the potential impact on electrical rates.
+Regulators there

 The total cost of the project is around $500 million.